82d28a/ladyadas/README.md

 3. Walkthrough reference https://learn.adafruit.com/adafruit-circuit-playground-express/adafruit2-circuitpython

   NOTE: You do not need to do the setup portions, I already did that for you all.
 You can skip to setting up the REPL and trying out the code.
-In the walk through *THE BLINK EXAMPLE and other example code may NOT WORK WITH CIRCUIT PLAYGROUND EXPRESS!!!
+In the walk through *THE BLINK EXAMPLE does not work, and other example code may NOT WORK WITH CIRCUIT PLAYGROUND EXPRESS!!!